communitybridge/easycla/docs/Edit-the-Company-Name-and-Manager-Details.md

    The CLA Corporate Console appears and shows Companies.

-   *To see all companies in your organization that are associated to the Linux Foundation, click the **hamburger icon** next to CLA Corporate Console.*
+   *To see all companies in your organization which are associated to the Linux Foundation, click the **hamburger icon** next to CLA Corporate Console.*

 1. Click a **company** of interest.